 Research over the past twenty years, in particular, has cemented the relationship between spoken and written language in the acquisition of literacy.
-Difficulties underlying development of literacy in both spoken and written forms, most likely involve one or more of the components, or strands of language: pragmatics (social use), phonology (sound system), semantics (vocabulary), syntax (sentence development) and discourse (narrative/expository).
+Difficulties underlying the development of literacy—in both spoken and written forms—most likely involve one or more of the components, or strands of language: pragmatics (social use), phonology (sound system), semantics (vocabulary), syntax (sentence development) and discourse (narrative/expository).
 Most of the academic problems impeding our students progress result from differences in abilities to become aware of, organize, comprehend, and express the language incorporated within one or more of the above strands.

 MindWing’s cognitive-linguistic methodology supports our conviction that every child, regardless of age, ability or culture, can benefit academically, personally and socially from building his/her Discourse Skills.
 The discourse strand is the most advanced level of language development and incorporates all of the other levels.
 Problems at the discourse level are evident when students experience difficulties using language to think, communicate and learn.
 The ultimate goal of our methodology is to help children think, communicate and learn.